 Exam Tip: Gotchas

 - The OS is NOT filed with the SEC.
-Unlike corporate prospectuses, municipal official statements go to EMMA, not the SEC.
+Municipal official statements go to EMMA, not the SEC.
 Munis are exempt from SEC registration.

 - The $1 million threshold applies to the aggregate offering size, not individual bond denominations.
 An offering of 2,000 bonds at $500 each ($1 million total) would trigger the rule.

-Rule G-32 covers what dealers must provide to customers and submit to EMMA (Electronic Municipal Market Access):
+The official-statement-delivery rule covers what dealers must provide to customers and submit to EMMA when selling new-issue municipal securities:

 - Dealers must deliver the official statement (OS) to customers by settlement of the transaction